 - Low acid foods

 In exchange for education and certification, new UCCE Master Food Preservers of Solano County are required to volunteer a minimum of 50 hours in the first year and 25 hours each year subsequently.
 UCCE Master Food Preservers of Solano County must complete a minimum of 12 hours of continuing education per year, starting their second year.

 Certification Classes for the UCCE Master Food Preserver Program of Solano County is a thorough program of instruction in home food preservation.

-The purpose of the certification program is to train volunteer instructors in the knowledge of research-based practices so they may teach safe home food preservation to the residents of Solano County.
+The purpose of the certification course is to train volunteer instructors in the knowledge and skills of research-based practices so they may teach safe home food preservation to the residents of Solano & Yolo Counties.

 Our classes are a combination of instructor-led "hands-on" labs and lectures derived from university research on techniques and practices for safe home food preservation.
 Students study the concepts after class with the aid of UC and USDA approved books and materials provided during the course.
 Food preservation techniques learned in class are then practiced at home and shared in class during group discussion.
 Weekly written quizzes and a final examination prepare the trainees to begin work as an instructor even in their first year of volunteering.

-Interested in volunteering as a UCCE Master Food Preserver in Solano County?
-Enter your contact information on our Master Food Preserver Training Interest form and we will contact you as soon as the schedule for the next Certification Class is determined.
+Interested in volunteering as a UCCE Master Food Preserver in Solano & Yolo Counties?
+Enter your contact information on our Master Food Preserver Training Interest form and we will contact you as soon as the schedule for the next Certification Course is determined so you may apply.